jeyroik/extas-m/README.md

 ## plugins

 - create you plugin
-- put it on machine config
+- require it to you project

 ## extensions

 - create extension
-- create plugin (for now) for init-stage of object you want to extend: register you interface in this plugin
-- see plugins description
+- require it to your project